Cherednik and Hecke algebras of varieties with a finite group action: Cherednik algebras of analytic varieties and Hecke algebras

 \subsection{Orbifold fundamental group}

-Let $X$ be a complex analytic variety, and $G$ is a finite group of automorphisms of $X$.
-Then $X/G$ is a complex orbifold.
+Let $X$ be a connected complex analytic variety, and $G$ is a finite group of automorphisms of $X$.
+Then $X/G$ is a complex orbifold (for basics on orbifolds, see \cite{Da}).
 Let $x\in X$ be a point with trivial stabilizer.
-In this case we can define the orbifold fundamental group $\pi_1^{\rm orb}(X/G,x)$.
+In this case we can define the {\it orbifold fundamental group} $\pi_1^{\rm orb}(X/G,x)$, \cite{Da}.
 This group is generated by homotopy classes of paths on $X$ connecting $x$ and $gx$ for $g\in G$, with multiplication defined by the rule: $\gamma_1\circ \gamma_2$ is $\gamma_2$ followed by $g\gamma_1$, where $g$ is such that $gx$ is the endpoint of $\gamma_2$.
 We have an exact sequence

-Note also that $\pi_1^{\rm orb}(X/G,x)=\pi_1((X\times EG)/G)$, where $EG$ is the universal cover of the classifying space of $G$.
+Note also that $\pi_1^{\rm orb}(X/G,x)=\pi_1((X\times EG)/G,x)$, where $EG$ is the universal cover of the classifying space of $G$.
 In other words, the action of $G$ on $X$ gives rise to an associated bundle with fiber $X$ over the classifying space $BG$, and $\pi_1^{\rm orb}(X/G,x)$ is the fundamental group of the total space of this bundle.

 Let $Z$ be the set of all points of $X$ having a nontrivial stabilizer; then $Z$ is a closed subset of $X$.
 Let $X'=X\setminus Z$.
-The fundamental group $\pi_1(X'/G,x)$ will be called the braid group of $X/G$.